 photo by PEPE fotografia

-You cannot listen to this podcast without taking notice of the amazing music – graciously provided by Julia Kent.
+You cannot listen to season one of this podcast without taking notice of the amazing music – graciously provided by Julia Kent.

 For me Julia’s work represents exactly that which art should always strive to be, an attempt to somehow channel, showcase and translate the full spectrum of experiences and emotions that we – all of us – have been given the opportunity to embrace and endure since the day we were born.

 I don’t know Julia personally, but after months of editing this podcast, I do know her music, and the word that comes to mind, for me, is genuine.
 Julia is no follower and she walks – very contently I’m sure – to the beat of her own Cello.